McGill and Partners and GB Snowsport announce bold new partnership ahead of the Winter Olympics

 “At McGill and Partners, we work across different specialties, which enables us to develop tailored solutions that reflect the real-world exposures our clients face.
 We’re proud to develop a solution for a sector that plays a critical part in the energy transition, ensuring our clients are appropriately protected not just against financial losses from a cyber incident but are also equipped to respond decisively in moments of crisis.”

-McGill and Partners Announces Digital-First Partnership with AXA XL
+McGill and Partners announces digital-first partnership with AXA XL

 McGill and Partners announces a groundbreaking digital-first partnership with AXA XL’s UK & Lloyd’s Business, aimed at driving innovation and enhancing efficiency in risk placement.